-Bob Jones University occupies a plant comprising 210 acres.
-The institution moved into the initial unit of 25 buildings for the 1947'48 session.
+Bob Jones University occupies a plant comprising 205 acres.
+The institution moved into the initial unit of 25 buildings for the 1947-48 session.
 Since that date additional buildings have been constructed on an average of more than one a year.
-The campus plan included in this Catalog will show the location of the different buildings.
+The campus plan included in this Catalog shows the building locations.

-The Administration Building houses the business, academic and executive offices.
+The Administration Building houses the business, and executive offices.
 Hosts at the Information Desk welcome all visitors.

-The Alumni Building houses the Bellis Copy Center, media center, language laboratory, the Church Ministries Resource Laboratory, Learning Resource Center, computer labs and air-conditioned lecture halls, classrooms and faculty offices.
+The Alumni Building houses the Bellis Copy Center, media center, language laboratory, Learning Resource Center, computer labs and air-conditioned lecture halls, classrooms and faculty offices.

 The Alumni Stadium with a seating capacity of approximately 4,000 is used for soccer games.
 There are also four soccer fields available for practices and games.
 Softball games are also played in this outdoor activity area.
-The Alumni Stadium has a 1/4 mile track for competitive and recreational running activities.
-Nine lighted tennis courts are available for use throughout the day.
+The Alumni Stadium has a 1⁄4 mile track for competitive and recreational running activities.
+Lighted tennis courts are available for use throughout the day and evening.

-The Bob Jones Jr. Memorial Seminary and Evangelism Center, named to symbolize the vital connection between historic Fundamental-ism and evangelism, serves to promote the cause of world evangelism by means of teaching the fervent exposition and application of the Word of God.
+The Bob Jones Jr. Memorial Seminary and Evangelism Center, named to symbolize the vital connection between historic Fundamental-ism and evangelism, serves to promote the cause of world evangelism by teaching the fervent exposition and application of the Word of God.
 The two-story structure, covering approximately 18,000 square feet, is located in close proximity to the Alumni Building and the Library.
 Its features include high-tech resource and research facilities, historical displays and memorabilia, classrooms, faculty offices, a conference room and a lecture hall.

 The Museum & Gallery at Bob Jones University houses one of the foremost collections of old master paintings in America.
 Renowned and respected around the globe by art scholars and museum professionals, the Museum & Gallery exists to promote the appreciation, understanding and preservation of quality fine art that reflects universal and scriptural truths based on God's Word and works.
 M&G extends its collection into communities at home and abroad through its educational and cultural outreaches that enrich the whole man-mind, heart and soul.

-The collection of sacred art contains representative works of Flemish, Dutch, German, French, Italian and Spanish painting from the fourteenth through nineteenth centuries.
+The collection of old master paintings contains representative works of Flemish, Dutch, German, French, Italian and Spanish painting from the fourteenth through nineteenth centuries.
 Among them are outstanding examples from the brushes of Tintoretto, Veronese, Botticelli, Preti, Reni, Le Brun, Gerard David, Cranach, Murillo, Ribera, Rubens and van Dyck.